tomwyr/union-codable/README.md

 ## Usage

-Annotate your enum with `@UnionCodable`, specifying the discriminator key if necessary.
+Annotate your enum with `@UnionCodable`, optionally specifying a discriminator key and layout.

+### Discriminator

+The `discriminator` key is used to identify the enum case in JSON.
 Each case or associated type must provide a unique discriminator value.

 ```swift
 @UnionCodable(discriminator: "kind")